- Healthcare Advisory

 Prison healthcare is a difficult field in which to work.
 Striving to provide equivalent standards of care in prisons as in the community is a daily challenge for both commissioners and providers.
 Integrating the provision of services with a wide range of providers all working in highly regimented secure settings is one of the key challenges for commissioners.
 The key challenge for staff at the sharp-end is working with a population which typically has multiple and complex healthcare needs, as well as social issues and difficult behaviours.
 Inevitably, things go wrong sometimes and prisoners may be quick to find fault with the healthcare services they receive.

-With our extensive experience of working with commissioners, GPs and mental health Trusts, as well as detailed knowledge of the working environment and major health issues encountered in prisons, we can provide practical and timely advice.
-Under the Health and Social Care Act 2012 responsibility for commissioning prison healthcare will pass to the NHS England.
-How this, and other significant changes to healthcare provision, will work in practise will present new challenges and opportunities for everyone working in this demanding field.
+With our extensive experience of working with commissioners, GPs and mental health trusts, as well as detailed knowledge of the working environment and major health issues encountered in prisons, we can provide practical and timely advice.

 We are the lead firm defending the claims against the NHS arising from the use of drug withdrawal regimes in prisons in England from 2004 onwards.
 We have been managing over 500 claims arising from the treatment of opiate dependent prisoners (known as ODPL No 2).
 The allegations included ‘systemic’ issues, clinical negligence and alleged breaches of human rights.
 In addition, we are managing claims brought by individual prisoners making allegations about negligent healthcare.